advancedresearch/path_semantics/faq.md

 Path Semantics is not a Type Theory.
 It is more fundamental.
 Type Theory is added to Path Semantics through "bootstrapping".

-You might be able to disprove the axiom, by e.g. show that Type Theory as bootstrapped into gives a different semantics than the one we use in formal systems.
+You might be able to disprove the core axiom, by e.g. show that Type Theory as bootstrapped into gives a different semantics than the one we use in formal systems.

 ### What is the difference between formal theorem proving and informal theorem proving?